How to Legally Change Your Name in California: a Complete Guide (2024)

 Forms and Documentation

 Navigating the name change process in California requires completing and submitting several important forms and gathering additional documentation.
-Each form has a specific purpose and must be filled out correctly to ensure your name change is approved without delays.
+Each form has a specific purpose and must be filled out correctly to ensure your name change is processed and granted, upon approval, without delays.
 In this section, we’ll walk you through the essential forms, how to submit them, and any additional documentation you may need.

 Required Forms for a Name Change in California